eyxwang/eyxwang.github.io/_projects/Tram_DRL.md

 **Objectives:**

-- Create a simulator that will allow to test the performance of operational strategies and easily extend to other public transit systems.
+- Create a simulator according to Hong Kong tram network that will allow to test the performance of operational strategies, which will easily extend to other public transit systems.
-- Develop a Deep Reinforcement Learning (DRL) based agent to generate tasks to motormen.
+- Develop a Deep Reinforcement Learning (DRL) based agent to generate tasks to motormen in real-time assessment of transport status.
 - Explore a learning-based approach to alleviate or circumvent the high computational complexity of traditional optimization techniques.

 **Preview:**

-- DRL-based control framework of an example of tram network with three routes.
+- DRL-based control framework of an illustration of tram network with three routes.
+(Practical case in Hong Kong pls refer to [Hong Kong Tramways - Ding Ding](https://www.hktramways.com/en/interactive-map/))
 <div class="row">
     <div class="col-sm-2 mt-md-0"></div>
     <div class="col-sm-8 mt-md-0" style="text-align: center;">